wongzit/pyAroma/README.md

 ![](pyAroma_rm.png)

 ## Statement of Need
 py.**Aroma** is a Python program for aromaticity analyses, including ICSS, NICS, HOMA analyses tool.
+Users can easily create input files for
+NICS, 2D-ICSS and 3D-ICSS calculations and process output files of HOMA and ICSS calculations.

+### About Executable Files
 Due to the file size limitation of GitHub, the executable files could not be saved in this repo.
 Please download from [here](https://drive.google.com/drive/folders/1-EtvkVDkh5snZns4pKYs2QX1ddMZc1pt?usp=sharing).

+## Usage
+Please refer to the user manual for more information.

+## Dependencies
+py.**Aroma** relies on the Python library *matplotlib* and *numpy*.

 ## Update History
 ### v1.0, 2021-08-29